Who does it apply to: The law applies to all employers regardless of size.

 What about harassment: Even if an employer does not discriminate against an employee directly, the employer may be liable if its employees harass an employee about his or her race or color.

 No criminals here: SuperSoda, a mega soft drink company, has a policy that it will not hire anyone who has ever been arrested.
 The EEOC gets wind of the policy and decides to make an example out of SuperSoda.
-It sues the company on the basis that a disproportionate number of Blacks and Hispanics have histories of arrests to other races and colors.
+It sues the company on the basis that a disproportionate number of Black and Latino people have histories of arrests to other races and colors.
 Is the EEOC right?
 I don’t particularly think it is right to tell employers they cannot exclude for arrest records, but Pepsi Co. found out otherwise when they were audited under the same circumstances.
 The EEOC takes the position that an arrest is not a conviction and should not be used as a factor to weed out applicants.
 Only applicants who have criminal histories should be excluded, and then, only when it is particularly relevant to the job at issue.
 See the Employer Handbook edition on Discriminatory Use of Background Checks for more information on this topic.

-Over his head: Danny is a Hispanic gentleman who was hired at SuperSoda to act as a purchasing manager by another Hispanic person, Joe.
+Over his head: Danny is a Latino gentleman who was hired at SuperSoda to act as a purchasing manager by another Latino person, Joe.
 Joe did not do a very thorough job of screening or even interviewing applicants and Danny is not even close to being qualified for his job.
 While he works with Joe, Danny’s poor performance is covered by Joe’s unwillingness to confront Danny as a fellow Hispanic.
 Joe is a non-confrontational person who gives Danny above average ratings that he knows Danny does not deserve.
 Later, Joe leaves SuperSoda to pursue a musical

 career after succeeding on an audition for the television program, American Super Singer.
 Danny’s new supervisor, Frank, quickly discovers Danny’s inadequacy and begins counseling Danny to improve.
 Danny is passed over for a promotion when a new position is created under Frank, and Danny brings a claim.
 Is he right?
 Does SuperSoda have a chance?
 Certainly SuperSoda has a chance, but Joe’s reluctance to confront Danny has done nothing to help the company.
 This is why it is important to supervise the supervisors with the conduct reviews to make sure they are not giving people a pass and understand the dangers if they do so.
 There are few supervisors confrontational enough to be truly honest in reviews.
 Most of us confrontational types are lawyers!